soreana/n-back-game/README.md

 2. Share a gif.
 3. Add VueJs or React support.
 4. Change the speed.
+5. Timer
+6. Arrow Keys
-5. Add support for Persian.
+7. Add support for Persian.